← Return to Blog Index

 Real-World Economics: Case Studies

-Initial State: Heavy reliance on SaaS platforms for all functions including demand forecasting, inventory planning, and pricing.
+Initial State: Heavy reliance on SaaS platforms for all functions including demand forecasting.
 Monthly SaaS costs: $45K.
-Dissatisfaction with generic forecasting (35% MAPE) and inability to customize for fashion seasonality.
+Dissatisfaction with generic forecasting (35% MAPE).

-Hybrid Transition: Maintained SaaS for POS, payments, HR, and basic inventory transactions.
-Built custom AI for demand forecasting, size/color optimization, and markdown optimization.
+Hybrid Transition: Maintained SaaS for POS, payments, HR.
+Built custom AI for demand forecasting and markdown optimization.
 Initial AI investment: $380K.
 Ongoing AI costs: $8K/month.

 35% → 18%